-Illinois Payroll Jobs Increase, Unemployment Rate Up In November
+Illinois Payroll Jobs Increase, Unemployment Rate Up in November

-SPRINGFIELD – The Illinois Department of Employment Security (IDES) announced today that the unemployment rate increased +0.1 percentage point to 4.7 percent, while nonfarm payrolls increased +6,800 in November, based on preliminary data provided by the U.S. Bureau of Labor Statistics (BLS), and released by IDES.
-The October revised unemployment rate was 4.6 percent, unchanged from the preliminary October unemployment rate.
-The October monthly change in payrolls was revised from the preliminary report, from -15,000 to -17,100 jobs.
-The November unemployment rate and payroll jobs estimate reflect activity for the week including the 12th.
+SPRINGFIELD– The Illinois Department of Employment Security (IDES) announced today that the unemployment rate increased +0.1 percentage point to 4.7 percent, while nonfarm payrolls increased +6,800 in November, based on preliminary data provided by the U.S. Bureau of Labor Statistics (BLS), and released by IDES.

 Get The Latest News!